top of page

 bicep decompile

-The decompile command converts an ARM Template JSON file to a Bicep file.
+Converts an ARM Template JSON file to a Bicep file.
 This is great if you have an existing library of ARM Templates that you'd like to convert to Bicep.
 This conversion is not 100% guaranteed and Microsoft warns that this may not always work as intended.

 bicep decompile-params